Delany1/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd ~ changes the working directory to the user's home directory
+ls -l display the current directory content in a long format